How Does Bullying Affect Mental Health? And What to Do

 - Includes a real or perceived imbalance of power: The imbalance of power is often not static and can be anything from physical strength, access to embarrassing or private information, or social status.

-Federally collected data show that around one in every five students ages 12 to 18 have been bullied.
+Federally collected data show that around 1 in every 5 students ages 12 to 18 have been bullied.
 And it doesn’t only happen to young people.
-Studies have found between two and 30 percent of the workforce has experienced bullying at work.
+Studies have found between 2% and 30% of the workforce has experienced bullying at work.

 Types of bullying